 - essay questions

-- online aptitude tests, devised in conjunction with SHL
+- online aptitude tests, devised in conjunction with test provider SHL

 - an assessment centre.